yethikrishna/yeti-suna-ai/README.md

    - Enter `adamcohenhillel/kortix-suna:0.0.20` as the image name
    - Set `/usr/bin/supervisord -n -c /etc/supervisor/conf.d/supervisord.conf` as the Entrypoint

+   **Note for Local/Legacy Daytona:** If you are self-hosting the legacy version of Daytona ([`legacy-daytona` branch](https://github.com/daytonaio/daytona/tree/legacy-daytona)), you will need to adjust the environment variables in `backend/.env` (Step 2 of Installation):
+     - `DAYTONA_SERVER_URL`: Set this to the API endpoint of your local Daytona instance (e.g., `http://localhost:YOUR_PORT/api`).
+You need to determine the correct port and path from your local setup.
+     - `DAYTONA_API_KEY`: This can likely be left unset or commented out, as the legacy local version may not require an API key.
+     - `DAYTONA_TARGET`: This can also likely be left unset or commented out, as the target concept might not apply locally.
+     - **Image Compatibility:** You must also verify that the Docker image `adamcohenhillel/kortix-suna:0.0.20` (specified above and used in `backend/sandbox/sandbox.py`) is compatible with your legacy Daytona setup.
+If it's not, you'll need to identify a compatible image and update the `image` parameter in the `create_sandbox` function within `backend/sandbox/sandbox.py`.

 4. **LLM API Keys**:
    - Obtain an API key [Anthropic](https://www.anthropic.com/)
    - While other providers should work via [LiteLLM](https://github.com/BerriAI/litellm), Anthropic is recommended – the prompt needs to be adjusted for other providers to output correct XML for tool calls.